Stock futures point higher as OPEC meets

 The Philadelphia Fed report on manufacturing in the Mid-Atlantic region fell to the lowest level since November 2016.

-In Asia on Friday, China’s Shanghai Composite Index gained 0.4%.
+In Asia on Friday, China’s Shanghai Composite closed the day up 0.5%, but fell 4.4% for the week.

+Hong Kong’s Hang Seng closed with a gain of 0.2%, but lost 3.2% for the week, the largest weekly loss in 3 months..

 Japan's Nikkei finished the day lower by 0.78% and down 1.46% for the week.